VET TECH 1035RW - Principles of Veterinary Nursing

 General Course Information

-Course Code VET TECH 1035RW Course Principles of Veterinary Nursing Coordinating Unit School of Animal and Veterinary Sciences Term Semester 1 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Restrictions Available to Bachelor of Veterinary Technology students only Course Description Skills and knowledge in veterinary nursing form important components of the work of Veterinary Technologists.
-This course provides an introduction to the work of nurses in veterinary practice, in preparation for workplace learning in an external veterinary practice at the end of the year and as a foundation for the broader curriculum and more focussed studies in higher levels of the program.
-In this course, students will learn about the profession of veterinary nursing and how it contributes to the work done in veterinary practices.
-The course examines the role, business and staff structures of veterinary practices and introduces the work of veterinary nurses in patient and client care, diagnostic processes, handling of medicines, veterinary treatment, patient and client record systems and dealing with the death of patients.
+Course Code VET TECH 1035RW Course Principles of Veterinary Nursing Coordinating Unit School of Animal and Veterinary Sciences Term Semester 1 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange N Restrictions Available to Bachelor of Veterinary Technology students only Course Description This course introduces students to the various roles of a Veterinary Technologist working in clinical practice as part of the Veterinary Nursing Team.
+In preparation for workplace learning in an external veterinary practice, students will begin to develop and practice a wide range of technical nursing skills and enhance their understanding of legal, ethical and work health and safety (WHS) responsibilities.
+Students will be introduced to principles of patient care which underpin the practice of nursing such as concepts of clinical governance, one health and nursing care plans.
+This course examines the role, business and staff structures of veterinary practices and introduces the student to client care including client relations, record systems and the emotional landscape of veterinary practice.

 The full timetable of all activities for this course can be accessed from Course Planner.